 As a subsequent edit to this piece, I received an insightful message from Francesca Kippax of ANUKA Jewellery*, who explained that jewellery mining isn’t going anywhere fast.
 She raises a good point: “We do still need to support mining done in the right way, as a force for good, which lowers the environmental impact and supports communities dependent on it for income.”

-In order to best do this, look for Fairmined, Fairtrade, or Nineteen48 certifications – these apply to the precious metals and gemstones in jewellery.
+As a customer, the best way to find ethically minded diamonds and precious metals is look for Fairmined, Fairtrade, or Nineteen48 certifications – these apply to the precious metals and gemstones in jewellery.

 And similarly, for lab-grown jewellery, there’s still a vagueness as to the impact of the growing process.
 I’ll be sure to update this piece when I know more!